SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/cf/install-mock-server-cf.md

           type: org.cloudfoundry.existing-service
         ```

-    2. Adds the following entry in the `requires` section of the `mock-srv` module:
+    2. Add the following entry in the `requires` section of the `mock-srv` module:

         ```yaml
             - name: inicdent-management-messaging